Emily Lane: International career

 Lane impressed for the Munster Under-18s where she was in the same cohort as Irish teammate Enya Breen.

 She got a professional development contract with the Ireland national women's sevens rugby team in late 2018 and made her debut in the Kazan in late 2018.

 A senior sevens international since August 2018 she debuted for Ireland in a Rugby Europe tournament in Kazan, Russia in 2018 and has played on the World Rugby Sevens Series since.

 Lane was part of the side that claimed fourth spot at the Sydney Sevens in 2019, their best finish to date on the World Series.
 She is amassed 42 international Sevens caps.

 The cancellation of the World Sevens Series in 2020 due to Coronavirus gave her more opportunities at the 15s game.

 She was one of five uncapped Sevens players selected for the Irish women's XVs for the 2021 Women's Six Nations where she was a replacement for Kathryn Dane in all three games - against Wales, France and Italy.

+She represented Ireland at the 2024 Summer Olympics in Paris.

+She was named in the Ireland's XV's side for the 2025 Six Nations Championship in March.
+She was selected in the Irish squad to the 2025 Rugby World Cup in England.

 Personal life

-Lane is a biochemistry student at the University of Dublin.
+Lane is a biochemistry student at Trinity College Dublin.
 She shares a house with several rugby players, including international teammate Dorothy Wall.